WiFire/WANI/README.md

 - **UPDATE: RSA Encryption of waniapptoken before base64 encoding it will be required starting 10 July 2018**
 - Base64 encoding of the entire RSA encrypted string obtained from the previous step

-You will need to use RSA encryption using RSA_PKCS1_OAEP_PADDING.
-In Node.JS, for e.g., you can use the crypto.publicEncrypt function passing in 256 bytes at a time.
+You will need to use RSA encryption using RSA_PKCS1_PADDING.
+In Node.JS, for e.g., you can use the crypto.privateEncrypt function passing in 256 bytes at a time.
 This is how we decrypt it:

 ```
     // buf is the base64 decoded string
     var decrypted = '';
     for (var i = 0; i < buf.length; i += 256) {
-        decrypted += crypto.publicDecrypt({key: key, padding: constants.RSA_PKCS1_OAEP_PADDING}, buf.slice(i, i + 256));
+        decrypted += crypto.publicDecrypt({key: key, padding: constants.RSA_PKCS1_PADDING}, buf.slice(i, i + 256));
     }
 ```